 Register your pet: Just as you need to specify how many people are staying at your site or cabin, you also need to register pets on arrival, if not beforehand when you make a booking.
 Your pet’s name and breed might be required.

 Waivers and papers: Many caravan parks require you to read and sign a waiver for staying with pets.
 This is especially likely at caravan parks that are part of a network or run by the local council, not so often with smaller independent caravan parks.
 Some parks will need to sight your dog’s registration and/or vaccination papers.
-I like to be prepared with a copy on my phone that I can email to reception when requested.
+I like to be prepared with a copy on my phone that I can email to reception when requested, although it is fairly rare.

 Healthy pets: Pets are often required to be in a healthy condition when staying at a caravan park.
 For example, dogs should be free of fleas and worms, and not currently sick.